TonyOsadolor/MyTodoApp/README.md

     <li>Command <code>Make a new Command 'MakeServiceCommand' for handling the auto generation of Service Class</code></li>
     <li>Policies <code>This handles security of Models to ensure the right access by owners</code></li>
 </ol>

+## Challenges Encountered
+At the beginning of this project, I thought, I could use the full out of the box laravel 12 starter-kit "Flux" to achieve my aim, but after hours of blocker, and trying to manipulate my way through the paid version of Flux which demanded I pay $149 per single project or $299 one time. <br>
+So, I went in search of optional UI helpers I can get, and luckily I found one FlowBite, which is a bit open source for some features, and paid for other, so I will try and stick with the free version of the UI plugin.

 ## Code of Conduct